Syria, Israel exchange fire on Golan Heights

 There are frequent reports of cross-border gunfire from Syria during clashes between army and rebel forces but Tuesday's incident was the first time since the start of the crisis that Syria's armed forces said they targeted Israel's military.

 "Our noble armed forces destroyed an Israeli vehicle ... which entered from the occupied territories and crossed the ceasefire line," Syria's military leadership said in a statement broadcast on state media.
-The incident occurred at 1:10 am (11.10 p.m.
-British time, Monday), it said.
+The incident occurred at 1:10 am (2210 GMT, Monday), it said.

 Shortly afterwards, Israeli forces fired two rockets towards a Syrian position, without causing any casualties, Syria said.